opendilab/LightZero/README.md

 **Efficient**: LightZero uses mixed heterogeneous computing programming to improve computational efficiency for the most time-consuming part of MCTS algorithms.

 **Easy-to-understand**: LightZero provides detailed documentation and algorithm framework diagrams for all integrated algorithms to help users understand the algorithm's core and compare the differences and similarities between algorithms under the same paradigm.
 LightZero also provides function call graphs and network structure diagrams for algorithm code implementation, making it easier for users to locate critical code.
-All the documentations can be found [here](#paper-notes).
+All the documentation can be found [here](#paper-notes).

 ### Framework Structure